 The images that make it on to Retronaut all must have that disorienting, disruptive quality.
 That’s made his site so successful, with its over 200,000 Facebook fans.
 Wild recalls a recent trip to New York City, in which he meandered down to Battery Park.
 As he stood near Ground Zero, he unwittingly found himself near St. Paul’s Chapel, Manhattan’s oldest church and where George Washington supposedly attended service on his inauguration day.
 Wild noticed the weathered headstones outside.
 One of the still-legible epitaphs read: The wife of William Holly, who departed this life 1785, aged 26 years and 9 months.

 “That stone hasn’t moved,” Wild said.
 “She was once living in this small, rural town that was once Manhattan, and her headstone is still there," in what's now America's financial hub.
 "That’s what I mean by ‘disruptive,’” Wild says--it literally rocks your brain out of its complacency.
-That psychological disruption has landed him a book partnership with National Geographic: On September 2, Random House will publish his 350-page, image-filled book, Retronaut: The Photographic Time Machine, which will showcase some of the website’s greatest hits.
+That psychological disruption has landed him a book partnership with National Geographic: On September 2, National Geographic Books will publish his 350-page, image-filled book, Retronaut: The Photographic Time Machine, which will showcase some of the website’s greatest hits.

 So how does Wild assemble his collection?
 It’s actually quite easy--provided you’ve got years of experience working in museums, which Wild does.
 The site’s content stretches a span from prehistory (cave paintings) to the Dark Ages to the present day, and he works closely with cultural institutions who supply the choicest images.
 In addition, he’s digital curator of Europeana, the gargantuan archive of more than 30 million historical items supplied by 2,300 of Europe’s galleries, libraries, and museums.
 Wild curates a capsule a day for their website, and in doing so, created the most-viewed image on Europeana’s website (a very small child standing next to a very large pig), as well as the most-searched term (“plastic surgery,” particularly nose jobs in the 1930s), of last year.
 “For our children, their notion of ‘history’ will be very different than ours,” says Wild.